 National Tutoring Programme For 5-16 Year-Olds

 Justin Craig Education firmly supports the Government’s initiative (the National Tutoring Programme) aimed at helping disadvantaged children’s whose education has been disrupted by school closures.
-Due to having many years’ experience in delivering high-quality tuition and revision for families and schools, Justin Craig has applied to become an approved provider (a National Tuition Partner) for the programme, enabling schools to access subsidised high-quality tuition.

 The National Tutoring Programme is being led by the Education Endowment Fund, who have been allocated substantial funding to provide subsidised tuition for schools during the 2020/21 academic year.

 The subsidised tuition is for state-maintained primary and secondary pupils from the ages of 5 to 16 years old.
 It is particularly for disadvantaged pupils who are eligible for Pupil Premium funding.

 NTP tuition is only available to schools who will select pupils that will benefit most from additional support and the type of support that is most suitable for them.

 Implementing the Programme

 Schools will have access to an approved list of National Tuition Partners.
 The school will select a partner based on a number of factors including price, quality of tuition, previous experience, etc.

 The additional tuition is intended to supplement the school’s classroom teaching and schools will be able to purchase the additional tuition at a subsidised rate.

 The NTP tuition will be provided online or face to face (in person), and it will be provided on either a one to one basis with a tutor, or in a small group of pupils.